Creating an aiR for Review project

 The documents and Prompt Criteria have the following size limits:

-• We recommend only including documents whose extracted text is 150KB or smaller.
-Although the LLM can handle some larger documents, most will receive an error.
+- We recommend only including documents whose extracted text is between 0.05KB and 150KB.
+Although the LLM can handle some larger or smaller documents, most will receive an error.

 Volume limits